WICG/async-append/EXPLAINER.md

      on Element and ChildNode */
 };

-interface DOMBatch {
+[Constructor] // could add options in the future interface DOMBatch {
   readonly attribute boolean started;
   readonly attribute Promise<void> ready;

   void finish();
-  void cancel(); // or a cancel token to DOMBatch's constructor }
+  void cancel(); // and/or a cancel token to the constructor }
 ```